TOP REASONS I STARTED A BLOG AND WHY I’M EXCITED ABOUT THE FUTURE OF BLOGGING.

 5. Website & graphic design (in small doses)

 My childhood saw the rise of Nintendo.
 The shift away from continuous form paper.
-The utter joy of (slowly) connecting to AOL to find out if you had mail and to wander into that innocent-enough chatroom to talk about nonsense and ask about A/S/L.
+The utter joy of (slowly) connecting to AOL to find out if you had mail and to wander into that innocent-enough chatroom to talk about nonsense and A/S/L.

 During this time of my life (11ish years old), I started dabbling in website design.
 By website design, I mean: